-A significant decrease in our public fund deposit balances as a result of increased competition in the current higher interest-rate environment and seasonal nature of these deposits could materially and adversely affect our liquidity.
+A significant decrease in our public fund deposit balances as a result of increased competition in the current higher interestrate environment and seasonal nature of these deposits could materially and adversely affect our liquidity.

 The Company has many long-standing relationships with municipal entities throughout its markets and the deposits held by these customers have provided a relatively attractive and stable (although seasonal) funding source for the Company over an extended period of time.
 Public fund deposits from local government entities such as universities, counties, school districts, and other municipalities generally have higher average balances and historically been more volatile than nonpublic deposits because they are heavily impacted by the seasonality of tax collection, changes in competitive and market forces, and fiscal spending patterns, as well as the longer-term financial position of local government entities, which can change from year to year.
 Such public fund deposits are often subject to competitive bidding and in many cases must be secured by pledging a portion of our investment securities.
-The Company's inability to retain public fund deposit balances due to increased competition in the current higher interest-rate environment and seasonal nature of these deposits could materially and adversely affect our liquidity or result in the use of higher-cost funding sources, which, in turn, could materially and adversely affect our business, results of operations or financial condition.
+The Company's inability to retain public fund deposits could materially and adversely affect our liquidity or result in the use of higher-cost funding sources, which, in turn, could materially and adversely affect our business, results of operations or financial condition.